-The next edition of What’s Cooking will be January 2022.
-Please send content (research updates, calls for expression of interest, relevant calls for papers/conference/event announcements) to email@example.com by Monday 03 January (slightly later publishing due to the holidays!).
+The next edition of What’s Cooking will be January 2023.
+Please send content (research updates, calls for expression of interest, relevant calls for papers/conference/event announcements) to email@example.com by 4 January.

 Want to stay updated?
 Follow us on Twitter (@SHU_CHEFS), subscribe to the blog and/or join our Jisc email list: see information on the very bottom of each CHEFS webpage.